elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/adding_interaction.md

 the right arrow key on the keyboard.
-That key is represented by the integer `39` (you can use http://keycode.info to type on your keyboard and see the related integer value, but these values are easy to look up so we don't need to memorize them or anything).
+That key is represented by the integer `39` (you can use http://keycode.info to type on your keyboard and see the related integer value, but these values are easy to look up so we don't need to memorize them).
 In our application, we'll be able to determine that users are pressing the right arrow key, and adjust our character's position accordingly.

 Let's update the top of our `Game.elm` file with the following: